 Second, I draw on Bureau van Dijk's Amadeus dataset to construct an even larger sample of the indirect ownership structures of European subsidiaries.
 This dataset contains information on the ultimate owners (parent firms) and, if applicable, the direct owners (conduit entities) for nearly 50,000 European subsidiaries.
-Over 12,000 of these subsidiaries are owned

-19See e.g. Leslie Wayne, "How Delaware Thrives as a Corporate Tax Haven", The New York Times, 30 June 2012 indirectly, and the data contains over 6,400 parent firms from a wide range of home states (including Germany, Japan, Canada, and many others).
+Over 12,000 of these subsidiaries are owned indirectly, and the data contains over 6,400 parent firms from a wide range of home states (including Germany, Japan, Canada, and many others).
 Importantly, the Amadeus data also records the date of incorporation for all subsidiaries, allowing me to more accurately model the treaty environment at the time of initial investment; I restrict the sample to firms incorporated between 1980 and 2007.